basilfx/EFM2RIOT/README.md

 To enable some features that are not yet part of RIOT-OS, pass `--development`.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on developing.

-### As a end-user
-When you have cloned this repository, a ready to use version is available in the `dist/` folder.

 ## Supported families
 All of the 32-bit families that are supported by emlib are converted: